LF-digitala-kanaler/LFDS/content/components/web/typography/lists.md

       Where to put the **external icon in a link list**?
 You can read more about that in the specifik link list part below.

-      ### List with numbers

-      Use numbered lists only when the sequence or count of items are important.

-      Numbered lists are usually reserved for instances in which the items must occur in a specific order, such as steps in a procedure, or when keeping count is important, such as a top 10 list.

-      #### Modifier

-      **Big numbers**\

-      In lf.se we have a modifier with big numbers and a cirkel around for a better visual popout effect.
-These lists we recommend to have 2-4 list items.

       ### Link lists